hotcode-dev/settrade-streaming-helper/README.md

 # settrade-streaming-helper

-Chrome plugin for Settrade Streaming a most famous stock trading platform in Thailand
+Google Chrome plugin for Settrade Streaming the most popular stock trading platform in Thailand